Requirements Coverage-Guided Minimization for Natural Language Test Cases: Approach

 \subsubsection{Initialization strategies}

 Our minimization problem is defined with two hard constraints: (1) the percentage of selected test cases in the subset should satisfy the minimization budget, and (2) the subset should preserve $100\%$ requirement coverage.
-In order to efficiently guide the search to find valid subsets, we devise three different strategies to initialize a set of valid subsets for the GA to use as a base for further search.
-Note that in our dataset, the relationship between test cases and requirements is many-to-one.
-Consequently, one limitation of the minimization problem with full requirement coverage is that the pre-defined number of selected test cases must not be smaller than the total number of requirements.
+To efficiently guide the search for valid subsets, we investigate three strategies to initialize a set of valid subsets for the GA to use as a base for further search.
+Note that, in our dataset, as is often the case, the relationship between test cases and requirements is many-to-one.
+Consequently, one experimental setting of our minimization problem is that the pre-defined number of selected test cases (\textcolor{black}{$|\mathcal{T}'|$}) must not be smaller than the total number of requirements (\textcolor{black}{$|\mathcal{R}|$} ), thus satisfying the full requirement coverage constraint when combined with the initialization strategy.